-This means that although we intend to sell up to \$31,227,884 in our common shares in this offering, we may only be able to sell an amount much less than that maximum.
+This means that although we intend to sell up to the maximum number of shares authorized for sale by our board, we may only be able to sell a lesser amount.
 In turn, if we raise substantially less than the maximum offering amount, it may raise material risks to our success (and your investment).
-For example, we may not be able to acquire a diverse portfolio of investments, and the value of your shares may vary more widely with the performance of specific assets.
+For example, we may not be able to acquire a diverse portfolio of investments, and the value of shares may vary more widely with the performance of specific assets.